 Several factors contribute to the cost of business insurance for healthcare professionals, such as your business size and area of specialty.
 Cost estimates are sourced from policies purchased by Insureon customers.

 Healthcare professionals pay a median premium of about $30 per month, or $350 per year, for general liability insurance.
 This policy provides protection for third-party bodily injuries and property damage, along with advertising injuries.

 Insureon’s licensed agents typically recommend a business owner’s policy over a standalone general liability policy.
 A BOP combines general liability insurance with commercial property insurance to protect your medical equipment and your building, and costs less than purchasing each policy separately.

 Among healthcare professionals that purchase general liability with Insureon, 14% pay less than $300 per year and 64% pay between $300 and $500 per year.
-Businesses in high-risk industries tend to pay more for this policy.
+Businesses with larger facilities and more public interaction tend to pay more for this policy.

 Most healthcare professionals (82%) choose general liability policies with a $1 million per-occurrence limit and a $2 million aggregate limit.
 As your small business grows, you may need to expand your policy limits.